 7. Focus on the Question at Hand

 Try not to get ahead of yourself when you’re going through the questions on the exam.
-Try to focus on one question at a time.
+Focus on one question at a time.
 You may be given extra information on the question that you don’t need in order to solve the question.
-Make sure that you understand exactly what the question is asking for and look only at the information that is given pertaining to the question that is asked.
+Make sure that you understand exactly what the question is asking for, and look only at the information that pertains to the question being asked.

 8. It’s Okay to Guess

 Everyone gets stuck on a question every now and then.
-And when you do become stuck on a question, it’s okay to take a guess at the answer.
+If you’re just not sure of the answer, it’s okay to take a guess.
 On the ANCC Medical Surgical Certification exam, there is no penalty for guessing.
 In fact, it’s best that you answer each and every question on the exam.

 9. Medical Surgical Practice Test

 Taking a practice test can be beneficial when you’re studying for an exam.
-Taking a few practice exams before the actual exam can show you which content areas you need more work on.
+As you work through practice questions, you’ll get a better understanding of which content areas you need more work on.
 You can also take our free Medical Surgical Practice Test!